mfenner/mfenner.github.io/_posts/2013-12-11-what-can-article-level-metrics-do-for-you.md

 ---
 layout: post
 title: "What Can Article Level Metrics Do for You?"
-tags: [example, markdown, article-level metrics]
+tags: [example, markdown, article-level metrics, reproducibility]
 authors:
  - name: Martin Fenner
    orcid: 0000-0003-1419-2405